Hybrid App Development and Native App Development: What are the Difference?

 The mobile delivery gap

-Back in the early days of mobile, there was only one way to give your users the performance and features they expected.
-You had to use each platform’s native toolset.
+If we move back to the days of mobile, there was just one way to give your valuable users the performance and features they expected.
+You had to utilize each platform’s native toolset.

 Of course, that came with real and measurable trade-offs: